google/seq2seq/docs/inference.md

 The output file specified by the `-p` argument will contain conditional probabilities for `p(target | source)` in the format of `<source>\t<target>\t<prob>`.
-These can be used to do smarter UNK token replacement:
+These can be used to do smarter UNK token replacement by passing the `unk_mapping` flag.

 ```bash
 ./bin/infer.py \